2025-2026 School Year Registration

 • I understand that the Robotics class will be fundraising as a class to gather sponsors for the team.
 I understand that I will be expected to participate by visiting businesses, sharing information about our team, and asking for sponsorships and donations to help raise funds for our team.

-Student Commitments for Constitution and Moot Court Classes
+Student Commitments for Introduction to the Constitution Classes

 • I commit to participating fully and enthusiastically in class activities.
 While in class, I will show up and give my best work.